OPS-E2E-PPE/VBA-Docs/api/Project.Resource.EnterpriseUniqueID.md

 ---
-title: Resource.EnterpriseUniqueID Property (Project)
+title: Resource.EnterpriseUniqueID property (Project)
 keywords: vbapj.chm132200
 f1_keywords:
 - vbapj.chm132200
-ms.prod: project-server
+ms.service: project-server
 api_name:
 - Project.Resource.EnterpriseUniqueID
 ms.assetid: ad5bdf09-a1e0-c9fd-c3ae-ba1639177a95
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Resource.EnterpriseUniqueID Property (Project)
+# Resource.EnterpriseUniqueID property (Project)

 Gets the enterprise unique identification number for a resource.
 Read-only **Long**.

 ## Syntax

 _expression_. `EnterpriseUniqueID`

 _expression_ A variable that represents a [Resource](./Project.Resource.md) object.

 ## Remarks

 The enterprise unique ID is a unique number for the enterprise resource within an instance of Project Web App.
 For example, the first enterprise resource defined has the unique ID 1, the second enterprise resource is 2, and so forth.
 The **Guid** property is the only absolutely unique identification for a resource.
 For local resources in an enterprise project, the **EnterpriseUniqueID** value is -1.

 The **EnterpriseUniqueID** property is available only in Project Professional.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]